| Q

 Comet and Ajax are two bleach products that will color spot your granite.

-color spots most of the time.
-You really shouldn't use any home cleaning
+those color spots most of the time.
+You really shouldn't use any home

-products on marble or granite because most of them contain acids that can
+cleaning products on marble or granite because most of them contain

-burn the polish and eventually burn your stone.
-Any local tile distributors
+acids that can burn the polish and eventually burn your stone.
+Any

 5975: I